 You're in a room.
 It's nearly pitch black, aside from some candles and/or dimly tinted mood lighting.
 The music is on point.
 Everyone around you is impeccably dressed.
 And they all, like you, made a reservation to be in this room.
-A few years ago, if you were asked to name the setting we just described, you would have a said the hottest new restaurant or club, and that would have been the end of it.
+A few years ago, if you were asked to name the setting we just described, you would have a said the hottest new restaurant or lounge, and that would have been the end of it.
 Today, there's another equally viable option to throw into the mix: boutique fitness class.
 The current workout scene is a far cry from the scenario you would have described not even 10 years ago (re: baggy T-shirts and old gym shoes pounding the treadmill in a massive, television-filled gym).

 At some point during the past decade, exercise went from a $40 monthly membership that gained you access to a cardio, strength-training, and group fitness class–filled facility to a $40-per-class experience.
-The average price of a barre class at Physique 57 is $31 to $36.
-Yoga at Exhale will cost you $37 to $40.
-A ride with SoulCycle ranges from $30 to $40.
+The average price of a barre class at Physique 57 is $38.
+Yoga at Exhale will cost you $37.
+A ride with SoulCycle is $36.
 In short, being fit can very easily translate into being broke.
 How did it get so expensive to get a sweat session in?
 We've asked ourselves that question many times.
 So, we decided to investigate.

 Scroll through to find out what's behind the $30-plus fitness class phenomenon.

 What else goes into the fitness class price tag?
 The studio, the equipment, and the instructors—usually in that order.
 Let’s break it down.
 Real estate is expensive.
 Real estate in the trendy, affluent neighborhoods that frequent this type of workout experience is really expensive.
 When you’re a large corporation like LA Fitness or Gold's Gym, high real estate costs are built into your budget.
-When you’re an independent, privately owned company with a handful of studios, you take those high overhead costs very seriously.
+When you’re an independent, privately owned company with only a handful of studios, you take those high overhead costs very seriously.

-And for Spin, rowing, Pilates, and any other kind of studio that requires a lot of hardware, that equipment doesn’t come cheap.
+And for spin, rowing, pilates, and any other kind of studio that requires a lot of hardware, that equipment doesn’t come cheap.
 Pilates reformer machines cost about $7000 apiece.
 A dozen of those will add up.

 Finally, the instructors.
 With a $30-plus price tag per class, you expect to get the best of the best.
 Which is why companies like SoulCycle and OrangeTheory Fitness spend a lot of money recruiting the cream of the crop.
 At SoulCycle, that means lengthy auditions (yes, auditions), followed by eight weeks of classroom training and two weeks of community rides.
 While the companies are pretty tight-lipped about the exact wages for their instructors, most studios pay between $55 and $150 per class, which is higher than the going rate at most gyms.

 That's not even counting pay raises for experience.
 And if they're well-liked, bonuses for sold-out classes can raise that number too.

 (We’re still a little fuzzy on how paying more gets you less, but more on that in the final, paramount point below.)

 The prices; the small, reservation-only classes; the trendy, branded apparel—it all goes back to exclusivity, to luxury.
-The demand for luxury is everywhere, particularly in major metropolitan areas, and yes, even when it comes to working out).
-Once upon a time, no one dreamed of the $5 cup of coffee, but here we are sipping cold brew and pour-over coffee.
+The demand for luxury is everywhere, particularly in major metropolitan areas, and yes, even when it comes to working out.
+Once upon a time, no one dreamed of the $5 cup of coffee, but here we are sipping cold brew and pour-over without thinking twice.
 Even beer’s gone fancy.
-When you’re living in a world where a Hermès Birkin bag appreciates value better than gold, you can’t deny luxury is taking over.
+When you’re living in a world where a Hermès Birkin bag appreciates value faster than gold, you can’t deny the value of luxury.

-And truthfully, the answer to the question Why did working out get so expensive?

-is people will pay for it.
+And so the honest answer to the question of Why did working out get so expensive? ends up being that people will pay for it.
 It’s as simple as supply and demand.
 If people weren’t paying $35 to pedal on a stationary bike for 45 minutes, these boutique fitness studios simply wouldn’t exist.